arrrlo/Google-Images-Search/README.md

 This code enables you to do that.<br /><br />

-Except there's three things you need to do before using this peace of code in your project:<br /><br />
+Except there's four things you need to do before using this peace of code in your project:<br /><br />

+1. Setup your Google developers account and project<br />
-1. Install dependencies<br />
+2. Install dependencies<br />
-2. Edit settings.py<br />
+3. Edit settings.py<br />
-3. Define search parameters and image path
+4. Define search parameters and image path

 </p>

 <p>

+<h2>1.
+Setup your Google developers account and project</h2>

 <h2>1.
 Install dependencies</h2>
 <code>pip install Pillow</code><br />